Fornicators of Nuns

 A law passed in 1349 by the Consiglio Maggiore was explicitly “Against those who commit fornication in the monasteries of the Nuns of the Duchy of Venice.”
 It stipulated that perpetrators should be apprehended, and kept safely arrested until the Avogadori de Comùn — the public prosecutors of the time — could investigate and bring charges.

 A very detailed law by the Pregadi (the Venetian senate) from 1486 laid out meticulous provisions for anybody who entered nunneries to have fun with the nuns.
-There were prison terms — both in the new prison and in the harsher blind prison — and a wide range of fines for those who entered the monasteries illegally, for those who actually had sex with the nuns, and for repeat offenders.
+There were prison terms — both in the new prison and in the harsher blind prison1 — and a wide range of fines for those who entered the monasteries illegally, for those who actually had sex with the nuns, and for repeat offenders.

 Who controls the controllers